 - Eating should be a peaceful, reflective and social experience where we refuel and refresh ourselves for the rest of the day!

-How are YOU practicing mindful eating?
+How do you practice mindful eating?